Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics

 \section{Abstract}

 We present a neural network approach for fast evaluation of parameter-dependent polyconvex envelopes, which are crucial in computational mechanics.
-Our method uses a neural network architecture that inherently encodes polyconvexity in the main variable by combining a feature extraction layer that computes the minors function on the signed singular value characterisation of isotropic energy densities with a partially input convex neural network (PICNN).
-Polyconvex underestimation is weakly enforced by penalisation during training, as are the symmetries of the function.
-As a guiding example, we focus on a well-known isotropic damage problem, reformulated in terms of signed singular values, and apply a splitting approach to reduce the dimensionality of the parameter space, thereby making training more tractable.
-Numerical experiments show that the networks achieve sufficient accuracy for engineering applications while providing high compression and significant speed-up over traditional polyconvexification schemes.
+Our method uses a neural network architecture that inherently encodes polyconvexity in the main variable by combining a feature extraction layer that computes the minors function on the signed singular value characterisation of isotropic energy densities with a Partially Input Convex Neural Network (PICNN).
+The envelope inequality is weakly enforced by penalisation during training, as are the symmetries of the function.
+As a guiding example, we focus on a pseudo time incremental variational damage problem, which is parameter-dependent on previous time-step iterates, the deformation gradient and the internal variable.
+This problem is reformulated in terms of signed singular values and a splitting approach is applied to reduce the dimension of the parameter space, thereby making training more tractable.
+Numerical experiments show that the networks achieve favourable accuracy for engineering applications while providing high compression and significant speed-up over traditional polyconvexification schemes.
 Most importantly, the network adapts to varying physical or material parameters, enabling real-time polyconvexification in large-scale computational mechanics scenarios.

-{ {\bf Key words.} Polyconvexity, input convex neural network, relaxation, isotropic damage model, parameter-dependent}\\
+{ {\bf Key words.} Polyconvexity, Input Convex Neural Network, relaxation, isotropic damage model, parameter-dependent}\\

 { {\bf AMS subject classifications.} {\bf 49J45}, {\bf 49J10}, {\bf 74G65}, {\bf 74B20}, {\bf 68T07}, {\bf 74A45} }